AIML4OS/WP12/stockholm_sprint_2026/use-case-planning.md

 The aim is to explore how LLM-based systems can support tasks such as:

+- Use LLMs as alternatives to domain-specific knowledge
 - identifying relevant information on websites
 - classifying websites or web pages according to statistical concepts
 - extracting information from web pages